Travel Bargain destination

 surround the docks of fishing boats bobbing in the tide.
 Scoma’s

-in just before they go off).
-Old sailing ships like the Balcutha square
+sailing ships like the Balcutha square-rigger smelling

-rigger smelling of creosote you
+of creosote you can board

 at

-San Francisco
+the San Francisco

-Maritime National Historic Park at the Hyde Street Pier to feel the life
+Maritime National Historic Park at the Hyde Street Pier to

-of the
+feel the life of the

 seamen who abandoned their clipper ships in the